-SPEED LIMITED TO XXX KM/ H (MPH)
+SPEED LIMITED TO XXX KM/H (MPH)

 This message shows that the vehicle speed has been limited to the speed displayed.
-The limited speed is a protection for various propulsion and vehicle systems, such as lubrication, thermal, brakes, suspension, or tires.
+The limited speed is a protection for various propulsion and vehicle systems, such as lubrication, thermal, brakes, suspension, Teen Driver if equipped, or tires.